kojoidrissa/bp_track/README.md

 I want to keep track of various stats, be able to chart them over time, but also deal with possible multiple measurements in a single day (BP).
 Ideas:
 -  I might need a dictionary for each day and have those each added to a list.
 -  How would I set up a database table to track this?
 Then, which columns and values would I use for charting & comparing over time?
+    +  For now, one table for BP, another for other info.
+Use date as key for time series comparison.

 ##Phase 1